michaellambgelo/grafana-faro-proxy/README.md

 3. Configure the required environment variables
 4. Deploy the worker
 5. Set up a route in your Cloudflare dashboard to direct traffic to this worker

+### GitHub Actions Deployment

+This repository includes a GitHub Actions workflow for automatic deployment.
+To set it up:

+1. In your GitHub repository, go to Settings > Secrets and variables > Actions
+2. Add the following secrets:
+   - `CF_API_TOKEN`: Your Cloudflare API token with Workers deployment permissions
+   - `BLOG_INGEST_TOKEN`: Your Grafana Faro ingest token for the blog application
+   - `LETTERBOXD_INGEST_TOKEN`: Your Grafana Faro ingest token for the letterboxd viewer

+3. Push to the main branch or manually trigger the workflow to deploy

+The workflow will automatically deploy your worker to Cloudflare using the environment variables and secrets configured in GitHub.

 ## License